from £50 /night help Price for guests, Nights

 Availability Your dates are available

-Cassiopeia ( 3 bedrooms) You enter via a large glass door into the open plan lounge, dining & kitchen area, the stairs lead from the rear to the first floor which has a double bed in room 1, two singles in room 2 & a set of bunks in room 3. there are two bed sofas in the lounge.
-Sleeps up to 8 + baby.
+Andromeda (3 bedrooms) You enter via a patio door into a large open plan area, containing the lounge, dining area & kitchen , the stairs lead from the kitchen to the first floor which has a double bed in room 1, three singles in room 2 & a set of bunks in room 3. there are two bed sofas in the lounge.
+Sleeps up to 9 + baby.
 In the bathroom there is a combined bath/ shower and a pedestal sink, the w/c is separate with a hand sink, both are the ground floor.
-The total floor area is 72 mtrs sq approx.
+The total floor area is 96 mtrs sq approx.

-We have a fantastic new solar heated, fully tiled, safety fenced swimming pool (12 x 8 mtrs) - which has a separate 'splash' pool (6 x 5 mtrs) for young ones.
+We have a fantastic heated, fully tiled, safety fenced swimming pool (12 x 8 mtrs) - and a separate 'splash' pool (6 x 5 mtrs) for young ones, the main pool is heated via a heat pump, minimum of 26 degrees.
 A half acre garden contains children's swings , a play fort, badminton & lawn tennis, a football net, a very large safety netted trampoline,and there is also a games room with table tennis and pool & table football.
 We have loads of bikes including child seats & safety helmets.

 In short we have everything you need for the perfect holiday.
 Then, of course, for the more adventurous, there is all that Charente-Maritime has to offer as well!

-Each gite has a new kitchen, fully stocked with all crockery, cutlery etc.
+Each gite has a fitted kitchen, fully stocked with all crockery, cutlery etc.

-There is a kettle, microwave, toaster and full normal size gas oven with overhead extractor.
+There is a kettle, microwave, toaster and full normal size gas oven with overhead extractor, , dishwasher in Hercules only

 There is satellite TV so you can watch all the normal UK channels or if you prefer you can watch French TV.
 There is a DVD Player, it is also possible to have UK radio via the satellite & to play music CD's on the DVD player, so bring your favourite DVDs/CD's.